Why we´re both small and big enough – and how Röhlig perfectly combines the best of both worlds

-If you’re big, you can’t forget that you also need to be close
+If you’re big, you shouldn't forget that you also need to be close

 I often note that many people in big and small companies appreciate it when they are able to talk with decision-makers in logistics companies directly and in a personal way.
 This simply doesn’t happen in many big logistics companies: if customers are ‘just a number’ – even if this phrase sometimes sounds trite – people are put off.
 I also see it that way.
 That’s why not treating our customers like they’re just a number is a question of our business attitude.
 Here, our international network isn’t a barrier – it allows us to be as close to our customers as possible, locally.

 The service of a small logistics company and the performance of a big logistics company belong together

 Our organisational structure is open enough for us to be close to our customers and big enough to allow us to master global logistics challenges: this sentence always crops up at Röhlig.
 And we’re all on board with it.
 But what does it mean exactly?